 After surgery, the wound is assessed and the surgeon discusses reconstruction options with the patient.
 Various repair options are possible, including simple closure, flaps, grafts and even allowing a wound to heal on its own.
 In most cases, these techniques are the same as performed by plastic surgery.
 Each wound is unique and the best repair is chosen for a given defect.
 The surgeon nearly always performs these plastic surgery repairs on the same day as tumor removal.

 Another advantage of Mohs surgery is that the procedure can be used to cure skin cancer when other treatment methods have failed.
 Some other methods do not employ the precise identification for the removal of cancerous tissue.
 Therefore, healthy skin may be removed unnecessarily or the tumor may regrow if any of the unidentified cancerous tissue is left behind.
 The Mohs technique is mainly utilized in the treatment of basal cell carcinoma and squamous cell carcinoma, the most common types of skin cancer, but can also be used on other less common skin cancers.

 What training does a Mohs surgeon receive?

 Mohs surgery is certainly an excellent option for skin cancer treatment.
 But, there are ways to help prevent skin cancer.
-Along with using sunscreen as protection, avoiding sun exposure when possible, performing outside activities early and late in the day can all reduce your risk of sun damage.
-Early detection of skin cancers by regular self-skin exams looking for warning signs of skin cancer can allow for the optimal cure of skin cancers.
+Along with using sunscreen as protection, avoiding sun exposure when possible and performing outside activities early and late in the day can reduce your risk of sun damage.
+Early detection of skin cancers by regular skin self-exams to look for warning signs can allow for the optimal cure of skin cancers.